On Risk and Time Pressure: When to Think and When to Do: Introduction

-We believe that our modeling framework can also be applied to other contexts.
+We believe that our modeling framework also applies in other contexts.
 While entrepreneurial problem solving serves as our main application, we discuss other applications in \cref{sec:conclusion}, our \nameref{sec:conclusion}.

 \paragraph{Related Literature.} We contribute to a large body of literature that deals with the choice between approaches to innovation.
 One strand of the literature dating back to \citet{weitzman1979optimal} has considered several variants of Pandora's box problem as a proxy for finding the right innovation strategy \citep[e.g.,][]{fershtman1997simple,doval2018whether,olszewski2015more}.
 Other works have been concerned with how competition affects the search for the right approach \citep[e.g.,][]{lemus2019diversification,letina2016road,akcigit2015role,10.2307/2695893}.
-Our contribution to this literature is that we endogenize the available approaches by giving the agent the option to explore an alternative route.
+Our contribution to this literature is that we endogenize the available approaches by allowing the agent to explore an alternative route.
 Therefore, we also endogenize the cost of finding an alternative.
 We capture two aspects absent in the aforementioned literature.
-First, new ideas may be arrived at stochastically, and the cost the agent incurs to make progress on the alternative varies with the time it takes to find it.
+First, new ideas arrive stochastically, and the cost the agent incurs to make progress on the alternative varies with the time it takes until progress arrives.
 Second, and more importantly, the value of progress varies with the time window the agent has to convert progress into a solution.
-Thus, the \emph{availability} of an alternative route depends on both luck and choices in the past, and the \emph{value of discovering} an alternative depends on the time window left.
+Thus, the \emph{availability} of an alternative route depends on both luck and choices in the past, and the \emph{value of discovering} an alternative depends on the time window left.\footnote{There is a literature that studies the choice between risky, innovative approaches \citep[see, for example,][]{chen2018patentability,das2019inefficient} compared to a safe and established alternative.
+While the choice set is given in these models, our focus is on the \emph{search} for better alternatives because the existing approach carries some risk.
+Therefore, in our model successful search mitigates the agent's risk.}

-There is a strand of the management literature that addresses issues similar to ours.
+A strand of the management literature addresses issues similar to ours.
 An example is \citet{doi:10.1002/smj.3010}.
 However, their \emph{Test Two, Choose One} result ignores the time dimension, which is the focus of our paper.
 The process of how to think about alternatives and the particularities of lean techniques are discussed in \citet{FELIN2019101889}.
 Our model provides a formal, economic method for these ideas.